Estella/mupack/README.md

 ![mupack](https://rebote.net/linkage/mupack2_1.PNG)
 ![mupack](https://rebote.net/linkage/mupack2_2.PNG)

+**Disclaimer

+Do not expect any support or help.
+Pull requests will likely be dismissed.**

 This is a small executable packer that I have been working on and off for some time.
 There is some bugs: